Alejandro-FA/IPDP_labs/lab1_T1G3/report.md

 All the execution times presented in the previous table correspond to an average of 5 runs.

+This condition forces the algorithm to sort a partition of the array if and only if the size of this part is greater than the given threashold $X$.
+Therefore, if we increase the size of $X$ more partitions of the array will be not ordered and the algorithm will be faster, as we can observe in the tables.

 ## Task 3: N-queens with Genetic Algorithm